togmund/togmund.github.io/index.md

 `Software Engineer I`

-> - Ship features for a React Single Page Application such as:
-> - Tools for creating high-quality sales notes, extracting unstructured data for use in structured systems, and presenting sales data to different stakeholders
+> - Ship features for a React Single Page Application such as tools for creating high-quality sales notes, extracting unstructured data for use in structured systems, and presenting sales data to different stakeholders
 > - Connect and enrich sales data to and from services such as Salesforce, Google, Outlook, Gong, Slack and OpenAI through our Ruby on Rails backend
 > - Extend the Dooly experience to different interfaces with a Chrome Extension and an Electron app
 > - Improve and automate internal processes with tools such as a CLI, Storybook, CircleCI